prontoplugins/ultimatethemingforjirasd/docs/index.md

 2. Create and assign a theme to the page.
 E.g. create a new theme called "My Requests Theme".

-3. A button now shows up under the list of requests.
+3. A button "Customise the table" now shows up under the list of requests.
 Click it.

 <img src="myreqs.png" width="300" />